eigerco/polka-storage-book/src/glossary.md

 and they must prove they are still storing the data from the deals they signed
 - the average period for proving all sectors maintained by a provider (default set to 24 hours).

-For more information on proving periods, you can read the original Filecoin specification:
+For more information on proving periods, read the original Filecoin specification:
 - Proving periods in the context of Window Proof of Spacetime — <https://spec.filecoin.io/#section-algorithms.pos.post.windowpost>
 - Proving periods in the context of Filecoin's system design — <https://spec.filecoin.io/#section-algorithms.pos.post.design>